 It’s safe to say that there’s a wealth of information out there on what it is and the tools associated with it.
 But factories often don't understand why they need poka-yoke, and how to implement poka-yoke properly.

-Poka-Yoke is a simple idea that is designed to minimize or eliminate errors made in work done.
+Poka-Yoke is an idea designed to minimize or eliminate mistakes made in work done.
 Yet this simple concept is almost always lost at many organizations.

-This is because many tend to see errors as someone’s fault — whether it be the supplier, subordinate, designer, etc. To fully implement Poka-Yoke correctly, we need to begin to see errors and failures of ours, not someone else’s processes.
-Only then, will we begin to understand the concept of Poka-Yoke.
+Many tend to see the mistakes as someone’s fault — whether it be the supplier, subordinate, designer, etc. To implement poka-yoke correctly, we need to look internally to see the errors and failures in our operations, rather than others' processes.
+Only then, will we begin to understand the concept of poka-yoke.

-Once we start to look at perfecting our processes, we can then begin to understand and look at using Poka-Yoke correctly.
+Once we start to perfect our processes, we can begin to understand and look at using poka-yoke correctly.

-Let’s go back to basics first.
-The simple definition of Poka-Yoke is error-proofing or inadvertent mistake-proofing.
+Let’s go back to the basics first.
+The simple definition of poka-yoke is error-proofing or inadvertent mistake-proofing.
 Essentially, a poka-yoke is any method in any process that makes errors unlikely or impossible.

 The specific method you use in your situation will depend on many factors.
 Within each system, you’ll need to look at:

 - The risk of error;

 - The cost of implementing your error-proofing method;